 - Create guidelines and policies to guide employee behavior even for tacit work, resulting in more effective communication

 - Enjoy higher job satisfaction due to more effective collaboration

 - Implement and maintain a culture of continuous improvement

 Much of Lean thinking in knowledge work starts with applying value stream mapping to any work where there are repeatable processes.
-This simple, intuitive way of viewing work has moved beyond manufacturing to be an effective tool for improving processes across all business functions.
+Although the technical value stream mapping definition varies by industry, its primary concepts have moved beyond manufacturing to be an effective tool for improving processes across all business functions.